 In addition to an excellent selection of works about Germantown history, this collection includes books by and about Wister family members; as well as archival material such as photographs, scrapbooks, and correspondence.
 The collection includes ephemeral material, family-owned Bibles and genealogical information.
 Spanning five generations, this collection reflects the experiences of the family from the Revolutionary War, the Civil War and both World Wars.

-The Wister Family Collection is curated by Dr. James A. Butler of the La Salle University English Department.
+The Wister Family Collection is curated by Dr. James A. Butler, Professor Emeritus of the La Salle University English Department.

 Researchers are encouraged to explore our Local History Guide to find out more about the Wister family.

 The Wister Family Collection includes four sets of personal papers, which provide first hand records of the family's history.
 The contents of these papers are listed in detailed inventories below:

 Records for all archival material in the Collection can be discovered in the Connelly Library Catalog.

 The notable former residents associated with the estates of Belfield, Little Wakefield, Wakefield and Wister, and the lives of the Wister Family are elaborated through a series of articles, papers, photographs and other research online: